astropy/astropy/docs/constants/index.rst

     quantities should be constructed with constants instead of units.

-.. note that if this section gets too long, it should be moved to a separate doc page - see the top of performance.inc for the instructions on how to do that
+.. note that if this section gets too long, it should be moved to a separate doc page - see the top of performance.inc.rst for the instructions on how to do that
-.. include:: performance.inc
+.. include:: performance.inc.rst

 Reference/API
 =============